1. Sustainability TOP

 Maintaining and Promoting Employees' Health

 Employees have regular and special health checks to stay healthy and prevent occupational diseases.
 Those with a medical finding receive individual guidance and/or a recommendation for a hospital visit.
 Additionally, we provide support for the return-to-work process and balancing work and personal life for employees on sick leave, and offer individualized support for those working long hours.
-Our efforts to promote health also include the introduction of healthy menu items to the menu of staff cafeterias and measures against passive smoking.
+Our efforts to promote health also include the prevention of infectious diseases and consultation services for expatriates and their accompanying family members.

 Self-care support includes stress checks and subsequent interviews and self-care training for new employees.
 In addition to establishing a counseling system in the workplace, we provide line care training and counseling to managers based on the results of stress checks.
 As part of the care provided by occupational health staff, we address daily workplace consultations, make referrals to external agencies when necessary, adjust work conditions in coordination with the workplace, and provide continuous follow-up.
 Additionally, we utilize EAP* as an external resource to provide counseling and training.